 The interview panel is an important factor of the interview process and should be confirmed as soon as possible to ensure all members have the opportunity to review the applications and job description in advance.

 Panels should have a balanced gender profile.
 The panel must consist of at least 2 panel members, of which at least one must have attended the University of Kent’s ‘Recruitment and Selection’ training within the last 5 years.
-It is also advisable to have a representative from HR present.

 If the interviews are taking place over separate days, the panel must remain the same.